A Stream on “African Biblical Hermeneutics: The West African Experience”

 27-30 May 2019, Athens, Greece

-The Arts and Humanities Division of ATINER is organising a Stream on “African Biblical Hermeneutics: The West African Experience” as part of the 4th Annual International Symposium on Religion & Theology, 27-30 May 2019, Athens, Greece.
+The Humanities & Education Division of ATINER is organising a Stream on “African Biblical Hermeneutics: The West African Experience” as part of the 4th Annual International Symposium on Religion & Theology, 27-30 May 2019, Athens, Greece.

 African biblical hermeneutics is the rereading of the Christian Scripture from a premeditated Afrocentric perspective.
 Since the wave of postcolonial hermeneutics and the 1966 Consultation of African Theologians Conference held at Ibadan, Nigeria, African hermeneutics have grown from the humble beginning of the contextual approach, said to be marred by subjectivism and little reliance on the scriptures, to the arts and science of hermeneutics and seeks to systematize African hermeneutics.
 However, most articles and publications have thrived more in South Africa than any other part of the continent.
 This panel seeks to focus attention on the hermeneutical experience of the West African block.
 Contributors are expected to focus on theoretical and practical topics ranging from methodologies to Old and New Testament genres.
 Sub-topics include but are not limited to the following: